GPEC/lung_classifier_daemon/README.md

 Setup needed for this software daemon:
 - install the following packages: numpy, pandas, torch
+- update main.py and constants.py with the relevant folder paths
 - create the following folders on the output folder e.g.
      - C:\Users\samleung\Documents\workspace-py\lung_classifier_daemon_data\user_data